Galapagos Islands Guide

 Santiago Island is a beautiful island of cliffs and pinnacles where hundreds of marine birds rest.
 During the 17th and 18th centuries, pirates used this site, as it gave them a chance to fix their boats, replenish fresh water supplies and look for meat and firewood.

 Egas Port, also known as James Bay, features a 2km hike to see some lovely tide pools and ‘grotto’ type formations full of Galapagos fur sea lions.
-The area is also home for Galapagos Hawks and Quick-footed Galapagos Lava Lizards.
+The area is also home to Galapagos Hawks and Quick-footed Galapagos Lava Lizards.

 Buccaneer Cove is a living historical footnote to the British buccaneers that sought refuge here.
 Pirates would anchor in the protected bay to make repairs and stock up on tortoise meat.
 The steep cliffs, where hundreds of seabirds perch in front of the dark red sand beach, are a magnificent site.

-South Plaza Island is quite a small island, characterised by steep cliffs and its covering of cacti.
+South Plaza Island is quite a small island, characterised by steep cliffs and a covering of cacti.
 There is a large sea lion colony here as well as yellow and red land iguanas.
 The Sesuvium plant seems to act as some form of inspiration to these animals, as in the rainy season it is a green/yellow colour, yet in the dry season (June-Jan) it turns red.
 Shearwaters, gulls and Nazca boobies all abound here too.

 Santa Fe (Barrington) has two trails to explore.
 The first leads to a lovely viewpoint from a cliff, and the second to a cactus forest.
 Land Iguanas are found throughout.